 This Honey Walnut Shrimp is better than most restaurant versions.
-Generously battered shrimp, sweetened walnuts, and the sweet honey sauce is Mind Blowing!
+Generously battered shrimp, sweetened walnuts, and a sweet honey sauce are Mind-Blowing!

 If you’ve tried this dish before and weren’t too thrilled, try my recipe, it’s absolutely phenomenal… It’s the perfect blend of sweet and savory, and it’ll be all you can do to keep your family from literally licking their plates clean.
 You’ll find similar recipes all over the web; there’s the Panda Express Honey Walnut Shrimp recipe, for example, but the honey walnut shrimp Panda Express recipe has got nothing on this one.
 Or you can find recreations of the Honey Walnut Shrimp Trader Joe’s sells.
 Nope.
 Not quite.

 Want to know the secret?
 It’s the mochiko.
-Those other recipes are great, but they use cornstarch, which is quite different from mochiko.
+Those other recipes are fine, but they use cornstarch, which is quite different from mochiko, and honestly, it just doesn’t cut it!

 What is mochiko?

 “What is mochiko?” you ask.
 I’m so glad you brought it up!
 In America, mochiko is usually pronounced mo-chee-ko, though that varies depending on where you live.
-This is where I get it.
-It’s a kind of glutinous rice flour, made from sweetened “sticky rice” and it’s got a really distinct texture to it – it could be described best as “toothy” or even chewy.
+This is where I get it (affiliate link).
+It’s a kind of glutinous rice flour made from sweetened “sticky rice,” and it has a really distinct texture.
+It could be described best as “toothy” or even chewy.
 It’s not just the texture that separates the mochiko from cornstarch or different flours.
 It’s also the flavor.
 Like I mentioned, mochiko is made from sweetened flours.
 In fact, it’s often used in desserts in Japanese dishes.

 You can find mochiko locally if you have an Asian market in your area.
 If you live in a larger city, you may even be able to pick up a bag at the grocery store.
 For those of you in the smaller towns, though, you can find mochiko for sale on Amazon.
 If you do buy your mochiko online, be sure to check the seller’s reviews.
 The last thing you want is to end up with a bag of expired mochiko.
 Like white and other flours, mochiko changes taste as it ages, and older flour can mean a bitter taste for your food.